 One possible interpretation of the results in Figs. 2 and 3 is that in the non-adaptive system, high background odor concentrations cause the receptors to saturate, preventing them from encoding anything about the target odor, or at least massively compressing their dynamic range.
 This would mean that sensitivity adaptation is important (the activation curve needs to shift with increasing odor concentration), but not the precise form of the adaptation.
 Could the authors perform additional simulations to address this?
 For example: (1) What is the state of the receptors (distribution of activation levels) in the adapted versus un-adapted system in high background odor (prior to target odor presentation) vs background+target?
 (2) How do the results in figures 2 and 3 differ if the adaptation is not exact?
 That is, what if there is some factor β in front of Aa(t) in equation 2?
 How precise does the adaptation have to be for this to work?

 Thank you for this suggestion.
 This comment (and Reviewer #1 Comment 6) suggests a need to investigate how much we can break Weber scaling and still maintain combinatorial codes.
-We have now extended the section on odor coding to address this issue.
+We have now extended the section on odor coding to address this issue (lines 219-227; 247-278).
 We have introduced in our model a new parameter β that allows us to gradually break the Weber-Fechner’s scaling.
 When β=0 Weber’s law is strictly satisfied and when β=1 there is no adaptation.
 Increasing β away from zero introduces a dependency of the adapted state on the background odor concentration.
-We added two panels in Fig 2 illustrating this.
+We added two panels in Figure 2 illustrating this.

 Reviewer #2 Minor Concerns: